noyiz/official-code-for-the-paper-of-when-memory-isolation-fails/README.md

 This repository is released under the TCP-Style Usage Handshake License.

-Before using this repository, you must open a GitHub Issue and complete the three-way handshake process described in the LICENSE file.
-After finishing use, you must report the full usage process through the four-way wave process in the same issue.
+Before using this repository, you must follow the process described in the LICENSE file.

 ## TCP-Style Executable Usage License (TEUL)